simov/grant/README.md

 }
 ```

-In this case `callback` route is not needed, and it will be ignored if provided.
+In this case a `callback` route is not needed, and it will be ignored if provided.
 The response data will be available in the request/response lifecycle `state` instead:

 ```js
 res.locals.grant.response // Express